 - 6 tablespoons vegan butter, softened at room temperature

 - 1 1/2 tablespoons white miso paste (or mild / yellow miso), softened at room temperature

 - Chopped fresh chives, for serving

-- Roast the garlic (optional).
+- Roast the garlic (optional but recommended).
 Preheat the oven to 400°F/200°C. Remove the outer layers of the garlic head and then slice off a thin layer off the top to expose the skin of the cloves.
 Rub the exposed cloves with a bit of olive oil.
-Wrap in parchment paper and then in foil to make a packet, and then place directly on an oven rack.
+Wrap in parchment paper and then in foil to make a packet, (or directly in foil) and then place directly on an oven rack.
 Roast for 35-40 minutes until soft and tender and lightly golden.
 Once cool enough to handle, squeeze the cloves out of the skin into a small bowl and mash with a fork.

 - Meanwhile, take the vegan butter and miso paste out of the fridge to soften.

 - Start preparing the potatoes.
 Peel the potatoes and then rinse them in cold water.
 Chop the potatoes into fourths or eighths, dependent on size.
 Place the potatoes in a large saucepan or Dutch oven and add enough water to cover them.
 Add 1 tablespoon of kosher salt (or 1/2 tablespoon sea salt) and stir to combine.
 Bring to a boil, then reduce the heat to maintain a simmer.
 Simmer until the potatoes are very soft and yield no resistance when poked with a fork and almost start to fall apart, 20 to 25 minutes.